arkency/posts/posts/2022-11-17-fixing-the-past-and-dealing-with-the-future-using-bi-temporal-eventsourcing.md

 publish: false
 ---

-# Fixing the past and dealing with the future using Bi-temporal EventSourcing
+# Fixing the past and dealing with the future using bi-temporal EventSourcing

 Working with EventSourcing is amazing.
 There's a history of events that happened in the system.
 This makes debugging so much easier.